tolgaerok/Dell-Laptop/packages/ReadMe.md

 # Messaging and Communication:
 - discord: A voice, video, and text communication platform.
+- element-desktop: A feature-rich client for Matrix.org
+- telegram-desktop: Telegram Desktop messaging app
 - whatsapp-for-linux: WhatsApp Web client for Linux.

 # Miscellaneous:
-- cowsay: A configurable talking cow.
-- fish: A user-friendly command-line shell.
 - flatpak: A software utility for software deployment and application virtualization.
 - fortune: A program that displays random quotes.
-- libsForQt5.kweather: KDE weather library.
-- libsForQt5.kweathercore: KDE weather core library.
-- lolcat: A colorful text formatter for terminal output.
+- variety: A wallpaper manager for Linux systems

 # Multimedia Utilities
 - audacity: A digital audio editor and recording application.